FKLC/WhatsAppToDiscord/docs/faq.md

 ## Bot only responds with `Unknown command type help...`
 This is due to [Discord Intents](https://discord.com/developers/docs/topics/gateway#privileged-intents).
 You have to enable message content intent.
 You can do this by going to [Discord Developer Portal](https://discord.com/developers/applications/) > Your Application > Bot > Scroll down > Enable *"MESSAGE CONTENT INTENT"*.

+## Lost my bot token, how to regenerate one?
+You can do this by going to [Discord Developer Portal](https://discord.com/developers/applications/) > Your Application > Bot > Click *"Reset Token"*.
+A new token will be issued.
+You can simply copy and paste it to the bot.

 ## Where do I type the commands?
 When you invite the bot, it should create a text channel called `#control-room`.
 There, you can use all the [commands](commands.md).